kristofa/mock-http-server/README.md

 MockHttpServer is used to facilitate integration testing of Java applications that rely on external http services (eg REST services).
 MockHttpServer acts as a replacement for the external services and is configured to return specific responses for given requests.

-The advantages of using MockHttpServer are:
+Features:

++   Setting up expected http request/responses.
++   Support for logging existing traffic between 'System Under Test' (*) and external services and replaying the request/responses.
++   Support for matching http requests that don't completely match when re-executed.
++   Supports multiple times the same request with same or different responses.

+Advantages:

 +   Software that is being integration tested does not need to change.
-The 'System Under Test' (*) does not know it is accessing a mock service.
+The 'System Under Test' does not know it is accessing a mock service.
 +   MockHttpServer is configured and started in the JVM that runs the tests so you don't have to set up complex systems and external services.
+You can test components in isolation.
 +   Integration tests typically run faster as MockHttpServer logic is very simple and no network traffic is needed (MockHttpServer runs on localhost)